akshata29/agents/docs/hackathon/02-framework-architecture.md

 ## 🎯 Overview

-The Magentic Foundation Framework is an enterprise-grade multi-agent orchestration layer built **on top** of Microsoft Agent Framework (MAF).
-It extends MAF with production-ready capabilities including advanced orchestration patterns, security, monitoring, and enterprise integrations.
+The Foundation Framework is an enterprise-grade multi-agent orchestration layer built **on top** of Microsoft Agent Framework (MAF).
+It extends MAF with capabilities including advanced orchestration patterns, security, monitoring, and enterprise integrations.

 ## 🏗 Layered Architecture